Teville Gate, Worthing

 Q: What else will be included in the plans for Teville Gate?

 A: We expect to work in partnership with Homes England to influence the design of their site.
-Our ambitions remain that developments across Worthing should feature access to green spaces and create new commercial / employment opportunities where viable.
+Our ambitions remain that developments across Worthing should feature access to green spaces and create new commercial and employment opportunities where viable.

 Q: When can we expect construction to begin?